Planck 2013 results. V. LFI calibration

 By ``calibration'' here we mean the process that converts each voltage measured by an analogue-to-digital converter (ADC) into a thermodynamic temperature.
 (We describe the incoming flux as a thermodynamic temperature because the CMB signal is a nearly perfect blackbody, and thus the temperature is a more physically significant quantity to measure.)
 The process can be modelled by the following equation:

-This relates the voltage $V_\mathrm{out}$ measured by the ADC with the sum of three terms: (1) the convolution\footnote{In this work we use the following notation for convolution: } between the brightness temperature $T_\mathrm{sky}$ of the sky (CMB and foregrounds) and the beam response $B$ of the instrument ($\int_{4\pi} B\,\ud\Omega = 1$) at a given time, (2) the CMB dipole $D$ (including the solar and orbital terms, as well as their associated kinematic quadrupoles), and (3) a constant term $M$ (monopole, including instrumental offsets), which is of little importance for differential instruments like LFI.
+where $\xversor(t)$ is the direction of the beam axis at time $t$.
+This relates the voltage $V_\mathrm{out}$ measured by the ADC with the sum of three terms: (1) the convolution\footnote{In this work we use the following notation for convolution: } between the brightness temperature $T_\mathrm{sky}$ of the sky (CMB and galactic/extragalactic foregrounds) and the beam response $B$ of the instrument ($\int_{4\pi} B\,\ud\Omega = 1$) at a given time, (2) the convolution between $B$ and the CMB dipole $D$ (including the solar and orbital terms, as well as their associated kinematic quadrupoles), and (3) an offset term $M$ (monopole, including instrumental offsets), which is of little importance for differential instruments\footnote{Although LFI directly measures $V_\text{out}$, it can be considered a differential instrument \citep{bersanelli2010} as the analysis is performed on the value $V_\text{out} - r V_\text{ref}$, where $V_\text{ref}$ is the measurement of the temperature of a stable 4\,K heat load (Sect.~ \ref{sec:dVV}) and $r$ is a coefficient which removes the contribution of $M$ from both $V_\text{out}$ and $V_\text{ref}$, so that the time average of $V_\text{out} - r V_\text{ref}$ is zero.
+Refer to \citet{planck2013-p02} for further details.} like LFI.
+(The dependence of the $B * (T_\mathrm{sky} + D)$ term on both $\xversor$ and $t$, expressed in Eq.~\ref{eq:calibrationEquation} by a subscript, is due to the fact that $D$ depends on the velocity of \Planck{}, which is a time-dependent quantity.)
 The transfer function $G$ represents the overall ``gain'' of the instrument.